cometadata/arxiv-tex-extract/README.md

 > disk; nothing in a `.tmp` file is ever in the checkpoint.

-A mid-tar kill loses at most the in-flight (not-yet-rotated) shard's papers; the rerun re-extracts them and writes them into new shards that don't overwrite prior output.
+A mid-tar kill loses at most the in-flight (not-yet-rotated) shard's papers, so the rerun re-extracts them and writes them into new shards that don't overwrite prior output.

 ### Usage recipe